-Their B2B eCommerce journey started with Magento in 2011 when they first opened their online store.
+Their B2B eCommerce journey started with Magento in 2011 when they first opened their digital store.
 BAUHAUS has grown to offer over 50,000 products and has seen a 296 percent increase in online revenue (since 2015).

 By taking their longstanding business online, they were able to increase their reach, offer more products, and even see a 376 percent increase in conversion rates.
 There’s is a lesson in keeping up with the latest technologies and seeing the potential in expanding to new platforms.

 Read the entire BAUHAUS story here.